20 Unusual Uses for Workshop Tools

 This is especially useful to get wood glues and other adhesives into tight spots, and can let you make quick work of what might otherwise be a time-consuming repair.
 Here’s a guide to getting the most out of your air compressor.

 Pliers as Flashlight Stand

-Anyone who’s struggled with working in low-light conditions knows that a flashlight is often an essential, but unwieldy, tool.
-Until the day comes when DIYers are able to have a third arm, headlamps and light stands will be in high demand.
-But what to do if you don’t have a flashlight holder on hand?
-Use this quick hack to turn a pair of standard pliers into a flashlight stand, and put a little light onto the job at hand.
+Anyone who’s struggled working in low-light conditions knows that a flashlight is an essential tool, but often feels like you need a third hand to hold it in the right spot.
+Use this quick hack to turn a pair of standard pliers into a flashlight stand, and get the light you need.

 Caulk Gun Clamp

 If you’re short on clamps, did you know you can substitute a caulk gun to get the job done?
 A caulk gun doesn’t have the old-world charm of a wood-handled clamp, but it can be surprisingly effective.
 Check out the full instructions here.

 Then when you’re ready to use the caulk gun for its intended use, don’t make one of these common caulking mistakes.

 Instant Rubber Mallet

 If you’re working on a project and realize that you need a softer impact than you’d get from a standard hammer, then it’s time to break out a rubber mallet.
 But if you don’t have one, slip a rubber cane tip onto your hammer’s striking surface, or cut a hole into a tennis ball and slip it onto the hammer’s head.
 Check out these other awesome hammer hacks.

 Even better, a simple dolly build doesn’t need to make permanent changes to the creeper.
 Simply remove the workshop tools and you can use the creeper as usual.
 Don’t miss these other 65 cool took hacks.